Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: EXPERIMENTAL RESULTS

-Since real ultrasound images are all affected by speckle noise, there is no ground truth image.
-Therefore, we cannot calculate the values of the PSNR, MSSIM and FSIM.
-We employed different types of clinic ultrasound images to visually verify the performance of our method.
-The clinic ultrasound images were all downloaded from the website.\footnote{\url{http://www.ultrasoundcases.info}}
+Since real ultrasound images are all affected by speckle noise, there are no ground truth image and gold standard for quantitative performance evaluation on real ultrasound images.
+Therefore, we employed different types of clinical ultrasound images to visually verify the performance of the PFDTV method.
+The clinical ultrasound images were all downloaded from the public dataset.\footnote{\url{http://www.ultrasoundcases.info}}

+The real ultrasound image experiment has no ground truth image and gold standard to find the optimal parameters in terms of quantifiable performance criteria.
+Thus, we adjust the parameters of the PFDTV method to obtain the best visual effect.
+The visual performance of our method is closely associated with three parameters: $s$, $k_{0}$ and $n_{iter}$.
+According to the analysis in Section \ref{sec2.1}, we set the scale $s$ of the PAS measure as $15$. $k_{0}$ is a positive constant that is related to the the noise level, and $n_{iter}$ is the number of iterations.